haidhiSkuy/easy-cpp-onnx/README.md

 # Easy onnxruntime C++

-clone the repository and don't forget to download the ONNX model. app, app2, and app_oop are all the same and can run properly.
+clone the repository and don't forget to download the ONNX model. <br>
+app, app2, and app_oop are all the same and can run properly.

 ```console